…

 Staff Michael Franczak

-Before joining IPI, Dr. Franczak was a Postdoctoral Fellow in Global Order at Perry World House, the University of Pennsylvania’s hub for international exchange, policy engagement, and public outreach on global issues.
-From 2018-20, he was the Henry Chauncey ‘57 Postdoctoral Fellow in International Security Studies at Yale University, where he taught in the History department.
-He has also served as a consultant for the United Nations Climate Secretariat’s Nairobi Work Programme and an advisor on loss and damage finance to the Republic of Maldives.
-He received his PhD in History from Boston College in 2018.
+Before coming to IPI, Michael was a postdoctoral fellow at Perry World House at the University of Pennsylvania and at Yale University’s International Security Studies, where he taught in the History Department.
+His book, Global Inequality and American Foreign Policy in the 1970s (Cornell University Press, 2022), shows how developing countries’ demand for a New International Economic Order in the United Nations reshaped American and global politics for years to come.
+Michael has also worked as a consultant for the United Nations Climate Secretariat’s Nairobi Work Programme and served as an advisor on loss and damage finance for the Republic of Maldives.
+He received his PhD in history from Boston College in 2018.